 Anatomical implant profiles refer to the height of the different implants.
 During your consultation, your plastic surgeon takes measurements that help in determining which profile is most appropriate given your unique body characteristics and your cosmetic goals.

 The results of breast implant surgery last an average of 10 to 25 years.
 We realize that is a wide spread.
 It is difficult to predict how long implants will last in every situation because there are several factors that influence this.
 Ultimately, the lifespan of breast implants can depend on the type of implant you select, the placement of your implants, and how your body responds after surgery.
 Statistically speaking, less than 3% of breast implants fail due to deflation or rupture.
 Patients often choose to replace their implants to increase or decrease size rather than have to replace them due to complications.

 Breast Augmentation Cost

-The cost of breast augmentation surgery in New Jersey can vary widely from patient to patient depending on factors such as which style of implants are used and whether other procedures are done at the same time.
-At American Surgical Arts, breast augmentation on its own typically costs from $5,000 to $6,500.
+The cost of breast enhancement surgery in New Jersey can vary widely from patient to patient depending on factors such as which style of implants are used and whether other procedures are done at the same time.
+At American Surgical Arts, breast implant surgery on its own typically costs from $5,000 to $6,500.
 Our plastic surgeons strive to keep their prices competitive within the region, and they offer financing options to help our patients achieve the results they desire.

 Your Breast Augmentation Procedure